r1m/GSExtended/README.md

 **Suggester name is wrong !**

-I know, it's a bug from GS.
+~~I know, it's a bug from GS.
 It appears when suggestion list is big (>30).
 It's also here when the script is not activated but less visible because suggesters are not always displayed.
 Anyway, the tooltip info might always be right and updated :-) I tried to find a fix for this but...
-(GS resuses songs views and does not update correclty the model binding)
+(GS resuses songs views and does not update correclty the model binding)~~ This should be fixed by now.
+I'm forcing the first voter as suggester.
+This can be wrong if the suggester removed his vote, but this is also how GS shows it.